UniMath/agda-unimath/src/foundation/double-negation-modality.lagda.md

         ( g))
 ```

-This proof follows Example 1.9 in [RSS].
+This proof follows Example 1.9 in _Modalities in homotopy type theory_.

 ## References